Bajkowski/aboutme/README.md

 1. Download code

-2. Open Termal and cd into the project folder
+2. Open Terinmal and cd into the project folder

 3. For ios: npx react-native run-ios

 Sample Login:
 Email: test@test.com
 Password: testpls

+Or create any login, or skip through.